 The algorithm must be capable of giving the appropriate result.

-We analyze an algorithm to check the efficiency, there are two phases where we can analyse an algorithm, after and before implementation also known as Priori and Posterior Analysis.
+We analyze an algorithm to check its efficiency.
+There are two phases where we can analyze an algorithm - after and before implementation, also known as Priori and Posterior Analysis.

 Priori Analysis

-In the prior analysis, we analyze an algorithm theoretically.
-We read the algorithm and try to analyse theoretically how efficient the algorithm is and how it would solve the problem.
-There is a problem with prior analysis because it is analysed by humans so there is a chance that they would not completely estimate the efficiency of the algorithm.
+In the priori analysis, we analyze an algorithm theoretically.
+We read the algorithm and try to analyze theoretically how efficient the algorithm is and how it would solve the problem.
+However, as it is analyzed by humans, there is a chance that they would not perfectly estimate the efficiency of the algorithm.

 Posterior Analysis

-In posterior Analysis, we first implement the algorithm using a specific programming language and then check it live efficiency.
-Posterior Analysis provides the accurate efficiency of an algorithm.
-It provides the proper and correct stats of algorithm performance on machine, memory and processors or CPU.
+In posterior analysis, we first implement the algorithm using a specific programming language and then check its live efficiency.
+The posterior analysis provides the accurate efficiency of an algorithm.
+It provides the proper and correct stats of algorithm performance on the machine, memory, and processors or CPU.

-Complexity is a measure to analyze an Algorithm.
-For example, if two algorithms are capable of performing the same task how can we say which algorithm is better for that we analyse their complexity.
-There are two major Complexities we often consider when we compare two algorithms based on their complexity.
+Complexity is a measure to analyze an algorithm.
+For example, if two algorithms are capable of performing the same task, we analyze their complexity to know which is more efficient.
+There are two major complexities we often consider when we compare two algorithms:

 - Time Complexity